VADERASU/cancer_music/readme.md

 ## Deploying the server
 Install python-poetry, then run `poetry install`.
+`fluidsynth` and `portaudio` must be installed for the back-end server to run.
-Move into `api/front` and run `npm install && npm build`.
+Move into `api/front` and run `npm install && npm run build`.
-In the top-level directory, `poetry run uvicorn api.main:app --host 0.0.0.0 --port [PORT]`.
+In the top-level directory, `poetry run uvicorn src.api.main:app --host 0.0.0.0 --port [PORT]`.